 Portable Water Bowl

 Keeping your dog hydrated is important.
 Regardless of if you’re out for a neighborhood walk or going for a long hike, you always want to carry water for your dog.
-It’s best to avoid letting your dog drink from communal water bowls which can spread diseases between dogs.
-Instead, when on the go this spring, a portable water bottle or bowl is an easy way to make sure you always have fresh water for your dog.
+It’s best to avoid letting your dog drink from communal water bowls, which can spread diseases between dogs.
+Instead, when you're on the go this spring, bring a portable water bottle or bowl, an easy way to make sure you always have fresh water for your dog.

 Long Leash Line

-If your dog is ready for spring explorations don’t leave home without a long line, which are longer than usual leashes and gives your dog the ability to move freely while keeping them safely tethered to you.
+If your dog is ready for spring explorations, don’t leave home without a long line.
+These are longer than usual leashes and give your dog the ability to move freely while keeping them safely tethered to you.
 They’re ideal for training outings where leashes are required, for dogs who are reactive or selective about other dogs, for dogs with a strong prey drive, and for dogs who don’t have reliable recalls.

 Dog First Aid Kit